-We have audited the accompanying financial statements of Community Access, Inc. (the Organization) (a non-profit organization), which comprise the statement of financial position as of June 30, 2016, and the related statement of activities and changes in net assets and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Community Access, Inc. (the Organization) (a non-profit organization), which comprise the statements of financial position as of June 30, 2017 and 2016, and the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.